koechian/AI/README.md

 A repo for tasks, assignments and everything Artificial Intelligence and Machine Learning

-The 1st digit after the type of resource is the year. (eg: Class Exercise 3.3 would stand for a class exercise I did in 3rd year and it is the 3rd class exercise)
+The 1st digit after the type of resource is the year. (eg: Class Exercise 3.3 would stand for a class exercise I did in 3rd year, and it is the 3rd class exercise)

 ## Labs

-- Gym Lab: A lab that fammiliarises the Gym module.
+- Gym Lab: A lab that familiarizes the Gym module.

 - Lab 3.1: BFS and DFS Traversal of a graph im Python.